 I used a big ol’ Brambly cooking apple for this recipe.
 They are tart in flavour and cook up wonderfully.
 But I have a feeling this may be a British thing, so if you have no access to brambly’s then any tart apple will do.
 I would recommend Granny Smiths as a replacement, just grate it up including the skin and throw it in.

-Like my last reduced sugar bread, Reduced Sugar Strawberry Banana Bread I halved the sugar from my more traditional banana breads and used fruits to sweeten it up.
+Like my last reduced sugar bread, Reduced Sugar Strawberry Banana Bread I halved the sugar from my more traditional banana bread and used fruits to sweeten it up.
 Even though the apple I used was tart it still imparts a natural sweetness to the bread.
-I even made this bread onetime using coconut sugar if you wish to step away from refined sugars all together.
+I even made this bread onetime using coconut sugar if you wish to step away from refined sugars altogether.
 I preferred it with the light brown sugar I used as coconut sugar is not as sweet and I am a certified sugar addict.
-With either sugar I really did enjoy it.
+With either sugar, I really did enjoy it.
 And because it really isn’t too sweet I had no guilty feeling filling my face with this reduced sugar apple banana bread for breakfast 😇🍏🍌

 Everything else in this reduced sugar apple banana bread is as you would expect it to be.
 Flour, baking powder, baking soda, vanilla, milk, mashed banana and oil.
 I used olive oil but use a cheaper oil like vegetable, canola, rapeseed if it’s easier for you.
 Any type of plain flavourless light oil will do.
 Vegetable, rapeseed or canola oil will work perfectly.
 Other then that welcome to mine and hopefully your new breakfast obsession.